MIFisheriesScience/MIFisheriesScience.github.io/_pages/6000SciComm.md

 These slides are designed to be viewed on a computer - **not printed.** They contain hyperlinks to relevant content.

-Dates below are accurate, but I will be updating slides week to week
+Dates below are accurate, but I will be updating slides week to week.

 Note that all slideshows below represent Fall 2017 content.
 The rightmost column indicates if I have updated them for Fall 2018.
 I anticipate making small tweaks to each lecture as the semester goes on - please follow along with the most up to date version.